isomerpages/sportsg-sportcares/_programme-and-impact/02_children-and-youth.md

 ![Alternative text for screen readers](/images/children_youth_programme.png)

-### SportCares' methodology uses sport and active coaching to engage young people to build self-esteem, nurture confidence and enable a strong sense of autonomy through personal development.
+### SportCares' methodology uses sport and coach-mentoring to engage young people to build self-esteem, pick-up life skills and enable a strong sense of autonomy through personal development.

-Across our programmes, sport operates as a 'hook' to engage young people, to encourage health and wellbeing, and to meet positive youth development outomes through transferable skill development.
+Across our programmes, sport operates as a 'hook' to engage young people, to encourage health and wellbeing, and to achieve positive youth development.
 Friendships and relationships built through sport also remove young people from negative influences including anti-social peer groups, dependence & addiction, low self-esteem and boredom.

-__Transferable skills learnt through sport include:__
+__Life skills learnt through sport:__

 * Commitment & Accountability
 * Communication skills